Xp10i7/Xp10i7.github.io/_posts/2022-05-01-THM{Tech_Supp0rt1}.md

 whoami
 scamsite
 ```
 Yes!
 We got in!
-Now it's time for some privelege escalation!!
+Now it's time for some privilege escalation!!

-## Privelege Escalation
+## Privilege Escalation

 We can do two things here either we can upload linpeas or we can do some manual work ourselves.
 I tried both methods, linpeas was taking much time so I skipped it.